The General Auto Insurance Pros And Cons

-With more than 50 years of experience, The General holds its own among industry professionals.
-The company has an A+ rating and accreditation with the BBB, as well as a financial strength rating of “A” with AM Best.
-The General currently has an above average complaint ratio of 1.98 (with 1.00 being average) with the National Association of Insurance Commissioners.
+With more than 50 years of experience, The General holds its own among industry leaders.
+The company has an A+ rating and accreditation from the BBB, as well as a financial strength rating of “A” from AM Best.
+The General currently has an above-average complaint ratio of 1.98 (with 1.00 being average) according to the National Association of Insurance Commissioners.

 The General markets itself as being able to provide auto insurance policies to everyone, even high-risk drivers with poor credit and/or extensive driving records.
 The General offers automobile insurance policies in all states except for Massachusetts, Michigan, and New Jersey.
 Additionally, The General offers Mexico Tourist Auto Insurance Policies through partner companies.

 Like most auto insurance companies, The General offers required state minimum coverage options for each of its 47 states, plus additional coverage.

 - Bodily injury liability: Covers another driver’s injuries if the accident is your fault